 Update – I bought a sound shield, it’s AMAZING

-I would most definitely recommend a wrap around sound shield for reducing background noise on your Blue Sowball microphone (or any microphone for that matter!)
+I would most definitely recommend a wrap-around sound shield for reducing background noise on your Blue Snowball microphone (or any microphone for that matter!)

 Why Is There White Noise in My Recording?

 Recording your tracks in a home studio has plenty of advantages -- you save money, you don't have to haul your gear everywhere, and you don't have to worry...

 How to Stop Mic From Picking Up Keyboard Noise

 Few things are more irritating than a microphone picking up the background noise.
 Whether you're a streamer, an online tutor or just someone who wants to...

 How to fix high pitch noise from the microphone